Franchi SPAS-12: Design

 The SPAS-12 was designed to function primarily in semi-automatic mode, with the pump-action mode used to reliably fire low-pressure ammunition such as tear gas rounds or less-lethal bean bags.
 The firing mode is switched by depressing the button under the fore-grip and also sliding it forwards or backwards until it clicks into position allowing the rotating sleeve to open or close the two gas ports.

 The semi-automatic mode functions with a short-stroke gas piston system.
 When a shell is fired, the pressure makes the bolt move rearward but the bolt will stop before opening as it deploys a single top locking lug.
-The gas vents into the barrel and the gas port located towards the end of the barrel.
+The gas vents into the barrel and the gas port is located towards the end of the barrel.
 From the gas port, the gas vents downwards into the gas block where it pushes the piston rearward.
-Because of the presence of the magazine tube and to avoid the use of a top mounted gas system, the gas block and the piston are annular, along with the piston spring they enclose the magazine tube.
-Once operated, the piston drives 2 symmetrical thin springed operating rods located in the corners formed by the barrel and the magazine tube.
+Because of the presence of the magazine tube and to avoid the use of a top-mounted gas system, the gas block and the piston are annular, along with the piston spring they enclose the magazine tube.
+Once operated, the piston drives 2 symmetrical thin sprung operating rods located in the corners formed by the barrel and the magazine tube.
 As the rods push the bolt carrier rearward, it disengages the locking lug and drives the bolt rearward, allowing the system to cycle.

 The SPAS-12 has a magazine cut-off feature, which prevents the magazine from releasing a new round when the action is cycled.
 This allows the operator to load a different type of round into the chamber without first unloading the chambered round, and the second that would otherwise subsequently be released from the magazine.

 A unique feature of the folding-stock variants is the butt hook.
 With the stock extended, the hook can be pushed in and turned 90 degrees to the left or right, to fit under the user's forearm.
 This is to enable the shotgun to be fired with one hand; e.g. while abseiling/rappelling, or from a vehicle window while driving.
-The hook can be released from the buttplate completely by turning through 180 degrees.
+The hook can be released from the buttplate completely by turning 180 degrees.